DAY 1: ARRIVE IN LECCE

 Within few kilometers you pass by small hamlets, each one with its little treasure: in Salignano, an astonishing defense tower situated in the center of a small village, in Castrignano you visit an ancient olive oil mill, carved into the rock, and then an enigmatic funerary monument made by big stones, in Patú, (its name “Centopietre”, means “hundred stones”), with byzantine frescos inside; then, you cross Giuliano with its ruined castle and finally, you visit Barbarano - or Leuca Piccola - ('little Leuca'), an important pilgrimage station which still maintains a vast underground area.
 If you do really have a passion on history, in Ugento, you can visit its archaeological museum that host Greek and Messapian vestige.

 In the afternoon, you reach the ionic coast and cycling inside the "Saint Andrew Island and Punta Pizzo" natural Reserve.

 At your arrival, in Gallipoli you could enjoy an aperitif on one of the ramparts of the ancient walls overlooking the sea.
 Located on an island, this small fishermen’s village is striking by its light, its alleys and its fish market.

 DAY 6: GALLIPOLI’S SURROUNDINGS (60 KM)

-On the way back, you pass by the town of Galatone, to visit its beautiful baroque old town and the Norman castle of Fulcignano.
+On the way back, you pass by the cheese farm of our friends Mariangela and Antonio.